MichaelNowak/selforg-hexapod/README.md

 # selforg-hexapod
-Hexapod locomotion via a dynamical systems approach.
-Using ArcBotics Hexy and Servotor32. https://github.com/ArcBotics/Servotor32
+Hexapod locomotion via a dynamical systems approach, using 'ArcBotics Hexy' and 'Servotor32'.

+The original code from
+https://github.com/ArcBotics/Servotor32
+was modified by an editing and addition of the lines 425-1179 and the functions 'update_all_registers_fast' and 'sendToPC' in Servotor32.cpp.

+# MIT-license
 All hardware for Servotor32 is licensed under a Creative Commons Attribution ShareAlike 3.0 United States License.
 The full terms of this license can be read at: http://creativecommons.org/licenses/by-sa/3.0/